 This post contains affiliate links for Amazon and I make commission if you buy through my links in the next 24 hours.
 See how I roll.

 Love the stuff!
 I like Modge Podge but, it is more pricey when you just need some ‘basic’ crafty glue.

-I’m sure you can use plain ole Elmers.
+I’m sure you can use plain ole Elmers or even wood glue.

 Newspaper- Sheet of paper

 Gloss top coat

 Ok, spray paint a base coat in your choice of color.
 This is optional, you can just do it on plain glass.
 I have a pink jar done, its a ‘dud’ jar I wont use so I’m salvaging it with glitter for this tutorial.
 Ive tried it with and without painting the jar.